D-Gaard/bachelor/README.md

 getData.py - File responsible for creating Test/Train/Validation and retriving the files.
 createThresholds4All.ipynb - File for thresholding images.
 createHistograms4All.ipynb - Create histograms for image sequences.
+ALL_4l_rotFlip_1000epochs.pth - Best trained model.
+model_train.ipynb - Unet training file.
+model_metrics.ipynb - Calculate metrics on model with and without post processing.
+predictSegmentations.ipynb - load model and predict on test data.

 Folders explained Unet:
-Prototype - Contains files used to prototype and test functionality
+Prototype - Contains files used to prototype and test functionality.
-Visualisation - Contains files used to create visuals for the report
+Visualisation - Contains files used to create visuals for the report.
-TestSegmentations - Best trained models prediction on test data
+TestSegmentations - Best trained models prediction on test data.
+SegmentationModels - Folder containing all trained Unet models.

 File explaniations 3D:
 project3dTo2d.ipynb - File for creating perspective projections of digital 3D model